15 Most Vulnerable Jobs in America if a Recession Hits

 Srdjan/Adobe woman loosing her concentration because of slow internet connection

-Unfortunately, many of us don’t consider the possibility of recession when we're choosing the best career to fit our interests.
+Unfortunately, many people don’t consider the possibility of a recession when they're choosing the career that best suits their interests.

-There are simply so many other aspects to think about when you're just trying to stop living paycheck to paycheck.
+There are simply so many other aspects to consider when you're trying to stop living paycheck to paycheck.

-While some jobs — like doctors and electricians — may be a bit more recession-proof than others, that doesn't mean everyone with an at-risk job will see their livelihood destroyed due to a recession.
+While some jobs—like doctors and electricians—may be a bit more recession-proof than others, that doesn't mean everyone with an at-risk job will see their livelihood destroyed by a recession.

-If the COVID-19 pandemic taught us anything, it’s just how many industries have the ability to bounce back in a huge way.
+If the pandemic taught us anything, it’s that many industries are able to bounce back strongly.

 Author Details